SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## Validating the Deployment

 Now you can validate your deployment on the command line.
 In this example an HA configuration is deployed with pod/XXX-XXX-solace-0 being the active message broker/pod.
-The notation XXX-XXX is used for the unique release name that Helm dynamically generates, e.g: "tinseled-lamb".
+The notation XXX-XXX is used for the unique release name, e.g: "my-release".

 ```sh
 prompt:~$ kubectl get statefulsets,services,pods,pvc,pv